LivePersonInc/developer-center/pages/Documents/Reporting/MessagingOperationsAPI/Methods/messaging-queue-health.md

 **Elements in the Response**

-<div class="important">All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skill.
+<div class="note">All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skill.
 Metrics under the 'metricsTotal' entity will contain the summation of all skills listed. <b>In case there is no relevant data on metrics the default value is -1</b>.</div>

 | Name |  Description | Type / Value |
 | :------ | :------------- | :------------- |